- ABOUT ACA

 Backpack Misuse Leads to Chronic Back Pain, Doctors of Chiropractic Say

-"In my own practice, I have noticed a marked increase in the number of young children who are complaining about back, neck and shoulder pain," said Dr. Scott Bautch, a member of the ACA's Council on Occupational Health.
+"In my own practice, I have noticed a marked increase in the number of young children who are complaining about back, neck and shoulder pain," said Dr. Scott Bautch, a past president of the ACA's Council on Occupational Health.
 "The first question I ask these patients is, 'Do you carry a backpack to school?'
 Almost always, the answer is 'yes.'"

 This new back pain trend among youngsters isn't surprising when you consider the disproportionate amounts of weight they carry in their backpacks - often slung over just one shoulder.
 According to Dr. Bautch, a recent study conducted in Italy found that the average child carries a backpack that would be the equivalent of a 39-pound burden for a 176-pound man, or a 29-pound load for a 132-pound woman.
 Of those children carrying heavy backpacks to school, 60 percent had experienced back pain as a result.